-The Board concluded that all members of the audit committee are non-employee directors who are independent in accordance with the Nasdaq listing standards and SEC rules for audit committee member independence.
-Furthermore, each member is able to read and understand fundamental financial statements as required by the Nasdaq listing standards, and the Board has determined that each current member is an "audit committee financial expert" as defined in the SEC rules.
+The Board concluded that all members of the audit committee, and persons who served as members of the audit committee during any part of fiscal year 2023, are non-employee directors who are independent in accordance with the Nasdaq listing standards and SEC rules for audit committee member independence.
+Furthermore, each member is able to read and understand fundamental financial statements as required by the Nasdaq listing standards, and the Board has determined that Mr. Cannon and Mss.
+Mayer and Varon are each an "audit committee financial expert" as defined in the SEC rules.

-Effective November 7, 2022, Sohail U. Ahmed will become a member of the audit committee and Ms. Lego will no longer be a member.
+Effective November 7, 2023, John M. Dineen will become a member of the audit committee.